justleon/justleon/README.md

 I am a 27-year old bachelor of, and soon-to-be master of science in, Computer Science (Warsaw University of Technology).
 Programming, software engineering and video games are my biggest passions and hobbies.
 I love learning new stuff and improve my skills.
 Sky is the limit!

+**Currently working on:** master's thesis - Utilization of NeRF in 3D animations and animation editing

 ### Skills
 C/C++, Python w/ PyTorch
 C# (Unity Game Engine, .NET)